Guide

 Examples of current LLC business structures

-Businesses of all types, sizes, and industries (like tech, retail, and professional services) use the LLC business structure.
+Businesses of all types, sizes, and industries use the LLC structure.
+Here are a few examples:

 LLCs vs partnerships

-An LLC is a business that exists separately from its owners, while a partnership is an unincorporated group of two or more members operating a business together.
+An LLC is a registered business entity that exists separately from its owners.
+A partnership is an unincorporated arrangement where two or more people operate a business together.

 Forming LLCs and partnerships

-• You form an LLC by registering it with your state authority.
+• LLC formation: Register with your state authority

-• You create a partnership by making an agreement to go into business with one or more people (or an entity).
-Some states require you to register partnerships, but most do not.
+• Partnership formation: Make an agreement to go into business with one or more people or entities (most states don't require registration)

 Ownership